Wad Madani: History

 The river banks of Wad Madani lie East the Blue Nile, which flows into Sudan from Ethiopia.
 The city's facilities are more modern than most places in Sudan, except in the Khartoum area.

-Famous people from Wad Madani include the popular Sudanese singers Insaf Madani, Abdel Aziz El Mubarak, Mohammed Al Ameen and Ibrahim Al Kashif.
+Famous people from Wad Madani include the popular Sudanese singers Insaf Madani, Abdel Aziz El Mubarak, Mohammed al Amin and Ibrahim Al Kashif.
 Further, the renowned human rights lawyer and President of the Sudan Human Rights Monitor, Dr. Amin Mekki Medani, and the Chairman of the National Consensus Forces, Farouk Abu Issa.
 The center of the town is made up of the souq, Al Daraga, Al Gism Al Awal, Wad Azrag and the Sudanese District (formerly known as the British District).

+On 15 December 2023, during the War in Sudan, the Battle of Wad Madani took place, as the Rapid Support Forces attacked the Sudanese Armed Forces in the region.
+The attack was repelled on 17 December 2023.
+But just a day later the RSF attacked the city again.
+The attack was successful and the Rapid Support Forces took control of the city after the Sudanese Armed Forces withdrew.
+The Sudanese Armed Forces retook control of Wad Madani on 11 January 2025.

 Geography

 Climate

 Wad Madani has a hot arid climate (Köppen climate classification BWh), despite receiving over 13 in of rain per year, owing to the exceedingly high potential evapotranspiration.

+Transport

+Two trans-African automobile routes pass through Wad Medani: